 Then she waited to feel different.
 She researched a little more: It could take between ten minutes and an hour to feel the effects, said people on the internet.
 She remembered that music was also advised.
 She’d been meaning to figure out how to transfer music between computers, so she did this now, hurriedly, figuring it might be more difficult after the ‘shrooms kicked in.
 She did some dishes, she finished folding all the laundry and made the bed.
-She went to the toilet and while she was there and watched a specific tree she liked outside the window.
+She went to the toilet and while she was there she watched a specific tree she liked outside the window.
 It was swaying in the breeze.
 Was the tree more captivating than usual?
 She wasn’t sure.
 Did she feel different than usual?
 She wasn’t sure.
 She was a little tired, but she had started out a little tired.
 It wasn’t unpleasant.
 She sat on the expanse of freshly-made bed, sat cross-legged and rocked back-and-forth and in circles…It made feel pleasantly tipsy.
 More so than rocking in circles without a drug?
 Maayyybe?

 After a while she went outside to see if what was missing was the nature.
 It was nice out, but also sunny and a bit too warm and she hadn’t slathered herself in sunscreen, so she went back inside.
 She didn’t feel like painting, or writing…but she thought she might feel a less anxious about that than usual.
 Or not.
 It wasn’t like she didn’t have occasional sober moments of un-anxiety, right?
 Whatever.
 She was happy with her made bed.
 She was happy with the music.
 So she lay there and listened to the music and rocked back and forth and thought about nothing she could remember later, she maybe took a little nap.